h2oai/h2o-3/h2o-docs/src/product/hadoop.rst

    -  *nodes* is the number of nodes requested to form the cluster.

-   -  *output* is the name of the directory created each time a H2O cloud is created so it is necessary for the name to be unique each time it is launched.
+   -  *output* is the name of the directory created each time an H2O cluster is created so it is necessary for the name to be unique each time it is launched.

 4. To monitor your job, direct your web browser to your standard job